datta07/Jio-Savvn-Song-Downloader/README.md

 ## How it's works:-
   It scraps the results from offical jio savvn apis based on your desire.
+  Both 96 and 320 kbps music quality is included in this code.

 ## How to use it:-
       -> Install required packages from requirements.txt (pip install -r requirements.txt)